aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databar/_index.md

 ```

-Get or set the flag indicating whether to show the values of the cells on which this data bar is applied.
+the flag indicating whether to show the values of the cells on which this data bar is applied.
 Default value is true.

 **Returns:**
 boolean